slifty/opened-captions/README.md

-SocketSkeleton: A Skeleton for my SocketIO Applications
+OpenedCaptions: A SocketIO API for live TV closed captions.
 =============

 This document explains how to set up the code.